Headfirst for Halos: Background, production and release

 My Chemical Romance was formed after the band's frontman, Gerard Way, witnessed the collapse of the World Trade Center during the September 11 attacks.
 Shortly afterwards, he was joined by drummer Matt Pelissier, guitarist Ray Toro, bassist Mikey Way, and later on guitarist Frank Iero.
 In May 2002, the band went to Nada Record Studio in New Windsor, New York to begin recording their first studio album, I Brought You My Bullets, You Brought Me Your Love.

 In-between recording sessions for the album during its production, the band conceived "Headfirst for Halos", a more pop-like song that was intended as a joke.'
-However, as the band continued work on the idea, they realized that the song would not only allow the band to challenge themselves, but also expand their potential;' during its creation, the band described it as "jagged bubblegum punk" and compared it to a knock-off of a song by The Beatles; Gerard Way said that the song didn't "sound like anything" during production, and its potential was only fully realized when it was completed.'
+However, as the band continued work on the idea, they realized that the song would not only allow the band to challenge themselves, but also expand their potential;' during its creation, the band described it as "jagged bubblegum punk" and compared it to a knock-off of a song by the Beatles; Gerard Way said that the song didn't "sound like anything" during production, and its potential was only fully realized when it was completed.'
+The beginning guitar to "Headfirst for Halos" was musically inspired by the works of Van Halen and Queen.
+Way would later state on Twitter that they wanted the song to sound like "thrash Beatles".
 The album, including "Headfirst for Halos", was produced by Geoff Rickly.

 I Brought You My Bullets, You Brought Me Your Love was released on July 23, 2002 through Eyeball Records; "Headfirst for Halos" is the sixth song on the standard track list.
-The song was released as a single on April 3, 2004.
+The song was released as a single on April 3, 2004, with a live version of "Our Lady of Sorrows" being included as a B-side on both of the physical releases.
 In the United Kingdom, the song reached number 80 on the UK singles chart, number 13 on the UK Indie chart, and number 94 on the Scottish Singles Chart.
+A live recording of the song, performed at the Starland Ballroom in Sayreville, New Jersey was released on the 2006 live album, Life on the Murder Scene.
+Additionally, the band has performed "Headfirst for Halos" live on various occasions, including during their 2019-2023 reunion tour, and the 2025-2026 Long Live The Black Parade tour.